-1. Millet is delicious as a cooked cereal and in casseroles, breads, soups, stews, soufflés, pilaf, and stuffing.
+2. A delicious hot cereal, millet can also be used in a variety of casseroles, breads, soups, stews, soufflés, pilaf, and stuffing.

-2. It can be used as a side dish or served under sautéed vegetables or with beans.
+3. It can be used in place of rice as a side dish with sautéed vegetables or beans.

-4. For interesting taste and texture variations it may be combined with quinoa and brown or basmati rice.
+5. For interesting taste and texture variations, it may be combined with quinoa and brown or basmati rice.

-Storage: Properly stored, whole Millet can be kept safely for up to two years.
-The grain should be stored in tightly closed containers, preferably glass, in a cool dry place with a temperature of less than 70° or in the refrigerator.
+Storage: Properly stored, whole millet can be safely kept for up to two years.
+The grain should be stored in tightly closed containers (preferably glass) in the refrigerator or some other cool, dry place with a temperature of less than 70°.

 Country of Origin: USA